Equine Natural Movement School

 Joseph Freeman, Founder of the Equine Natural Movement School, with Jay-jay.

 Would you like to combine your love of horses with work that fulfills your heart?
 Is it important for you to have kindness and compassion be every bit as important as technical knowledge?

 Would you thrive in a small scale learning situation where teachers have time to spend individually helping you develop your equine skills and talents?

 Would you enjoy the professionalism of being a certified equine practitioner?

 Our Equine Structural Integration program teaches students how to work in the most caring, heart-centered way possible.
 Horses appreciate being treated with kindness and respect and this is a hallmark of our method.
 We enter into our sessions with a profound sense of partnership with each individual horse.
 Using highly proficient technical skills with tremendous love and respect often brings about significant positive changes in horses.

 Our students come with all kinds of backgrounds and our equine training supports many different kinds of knowledge.
-We’ve trained equine massage practitioners and equine bodyworkers; human Structural Integration practitioners; natural horsemanship folks; chiropractors and acupuncturists; horse trainers and farriers; dressage, hunter-jumpers and eventers; western enthusiasts; university professors; people from 19 to 65 and plenty of horse owners and riders.
+We’ve trained equine bodyworkers, human Structural Integration practitioners, physical therapists and massage practitioners; natural horsemanship folks; chiropractors and acupuncturists; horse trainers and farriers; dressage, hunter-jumpers and eventers; western enthusiasts; university professors; people from 19 to 65 and plenty of horse owners and riders.